2011 Buffalo Bulls football team: Ball State

-Recap: The game started out well for the Bulls, who scored a touchdown in their first drive.
+The game started out well for the Bulls, who scored a touchdown in their first drive.
 However, that first touchdown was their last of the half.
 The Buffalo offense and defense were completely exposed as the Cardinals score 21 unanswered points in the first half.
 Within 7 minutes of the third drive, Buffalo scored their second touchdown with a run by Branden Oliver.
 The kick attempt was blocked by Ball State's defense.
 The score remained 21–13 going into the fourth quarter.
 Within 2 minutes of the fourth quarter, Buffalo scored their third touchdown, but failed on their 2-point conversion.
 One drive later, and the Bulls scored their fourth touchdown, giving them a lead of 25–21 with 6 minutes remaining.
 This is when Ball State quarterback Keith Wenning took over the game.
 Buffalo's defense could not stop the Ball State juggernaut, even when they had a 4th down and 7, and a 4th down and 17.
 The Cardinals eventually scored their last touchdown with only 29 seconds on the clock.
 In the last 29 seconds of the game, Buffalo gained two first downs, but it wasn't enough to get a field goal.
 Ball State won, 28–25.

 Connecticut

-Recap: As expected, both Buffalo's and Connecticut's offenses did not click early in the game.
-The Bulls made more first downs in the first quarter, but were not be able to complete their drives.
+As expected, both Buffalo's and Connecticut's offenses did not click early in the game.
+The Bulls made more first downs in the first quarter, but were not able to complete their drives.
 The Bulls took the lead in the second quarter with a field goal by Peter Fardon.
 Connecticut answered back quickly with a field goal of their own and a touchdown later in the quarter.
 The Bulls and Huskies went into halftime with a score of 3–10, Huskies leading.
 The third quarter was again hampered by strong defensive plays on both sides of the ball.
 Khalil Mack and Steven Means paired together to create impressive plays and sacks behind Connecticut's line of scrimmage.
 Buffalo's offense however, did not click to overcome Connecticut's strong defense, which was one of the best in the FBS.
 Connecticut scored another touchdown score in the fourth quarter to put away the game.
 The Huskies won, 17–3.
 The overall series record between the Bulls and Huskies is 4–15 with Connecticut leading.

 Tennessee

-Recap: Going into the game as 30 point underdogs, Buffalo was weaker in every category than the Tennessee Volunteers.
+Going into the game as 30-point underdogs, Buffalo was weaker in every category than the Tennessee Volunteers.
 Tyler Bray threw for 342 yards against the Bulls, while Chazz Anderson of Buffalo threw for only 99 yards.
 Anderson though, broke for a 68-yard run to the end zone in the first quarter.
 However, the Volunteers never looked back, and scored 38 unanswered points.
 In the fourth quarter, Buffalo scored a field goal to make the score 38–10, but the Volunteers again answered with a field goal of their own.